 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.39.5.

-Release each object when it is no longer required.
+Null each object when it is no longer required.

+If the program is intended for continuous operation, examine all object usage carefully, following the guidance of ISO/IEC TR 24772-1:2019, to show that memory is effectively reclaimed and reused.

 Use context managers to explicitly release large memory buffers that are no longer needed